tarigor/java-automation/README.md

 # java-automation
-All tasks in one of Java Automation course stage 1 and 2
+Java Automation course stage 1 and 2

 List of tasks: